 EC2 IO stress

-- The fault induces stress on AWS EC2 instance using Amazon SSM Run command that is carried out using the SSM docs that comes in-built in the fault.
+• Induces stress on AWS EC2 instance using Amazon SSM Run command.
+The SSM Run command is executed using SSM documentation that is built into the fault.

-- It causes IO stress on the EC2 instance for a certain duration.
+• Causes IO stress on the EC2 instance for a specific duration.

 Prerequisites

-- Ensure that the SSM agent is installed and running in the target EC2 instance.
+• SSM agent should be installed and running on the target EC2 instance.

-- Ensure to create a Kubernetes secret having the AWS Access Key ID and Secret Access Key credentials in the
+• The Kubernetes secret should have the AWS Access Key ID and Secret Access Key credentials in the CHAOS_NAMESPACE.
+Below is a sample secret file:

 apiVersion: v1